orsonteodoro/oiledmachine-overlay/README.md

 # oiledmachine-overlay

-I AM NO LONGER SUPPORTING THIS OVERLAY AT THIS TIME.
-Hard drive failure has made it impossible to work on it.
 The urho3d ebuild is partially done.
 I will not be completing it but it has been uploaded for someone to finish it.
 Other private ebuilds have been uploaded.
 I don't recommend you using them.
 The knet ebuild may be bugged.

 This portage overlay contains various ebuilds for the Gentoo Linux Distribution.
 It focuses on optimized ebuilds, some game development, software used in computer-science courses, C#, and other legacy software and hardware.